mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-{{!RFC9221}} suggests to use flow identifiers to multiplex different streams on QUIC Datagrams, which is implemented in {{encapsulation}}, but it is unclear how applications can combine RTP over QUIC with other data streams using the same QUIC connections.
+{{!RFC9221}} suggests to use flow identifiers to multiplex different streams on QUIC Datagrams, which is implemented in {{encapsulation}}, but it is unclear how applications can combine RoQ with other data streams using the same QUIC connections.
 If the non-RTP data streams use the same flow identifies, too and the application can make sure, that flow identifiers are unique, there should be no problem.
 Flow identifiers could be problematic, if different